-By 1997 fighting games had moved on in terms of not just graphics ,the likes of Virtua Fighter in the Arcades and Saturn and Tekken another Arcade game that appeared on the PlayStation had reinvented the Beat'em up with 3D environments and polygon characters and all with game play and a roster of moves to match .
+By 1997 fighting games had moved on in terms of not just graphics, the likes of Virtua Fighter in the Arcades and on Saturn and Tekken, another Arcade game that appeared on the PlayStation had reinvented the Beat'em up with 3D environments, and polygon characters and all with game-play and a roster of moves to match .

 But being wounded did not always mean you would lose , after taking many blows ,you could get in a clean strike and kill your opponent in a jiffy.

 Now story wise the game is set in a modern era ,only the location is from the Feudal Japan period Set in a modern city which has a Fictional 500 year Old Dojo known as the Meikyokan ..

 Completing this are a roster of Seven Playable characters and varied locations to battle in from Castle grounds and Bamboo Thickets and forests.

 With the ability to run and jump and climb as well Bushido Blade is one of the must have games in your Beat'em Up collection .
 With such a sense of freedom given to the game ,Bushido Blade went down as a instant classic as players battled each other with Sword against spear or one of the other available weapons.

 Rated as one of the Top 200 best games by 1UP.COM and rated highly to with IGN giving the game 8.7 out of Ten and Gamespot handing out a respectable 8.9 out of Ten on it's release in the States.